 The notice amount depends on the frequency of rent payments.
 For tenants who rent on a weekly basis, the landlord must serve them a 7-Day Notice to Quit to commence the eviction action against them.
 And for tenants who pay rent on a monthly basis, the property managers must serve them a 30-Day Notice to Quit.

-Again, if the tenant doesn’t move out after the tenant's final notice ends, a landlord can continue with the eviction process.
+Again, if the tenant doesn’t move out after the tenant's final notice ends, a landlord can continue with the process of eviction.

 Illegal Activity

 Illegal activity is a criminal or willful act, and a serious form of lease violation.
-In fact, Virginia eviction law requires that landlords don’t give tenants involved in illegal activity any prior written notice to vacate the rental unit for illegal lease violations.
+In fact, Virginia's eviction laws require that landlords don’t give tenants involved in illegal activity any prior written notice to vacate the rental unit for illegal lease violations.
 The following are examples of illegal activities:

 If a tenant does any of the aforementioned acts, you can move directly to the next step in your Virginia eviction.